carpit680/openbot-docs/docs/01-Giraffe/01-Assembly/Follower/03-Prechecks.md

 #### 1. Select A Printer

 When choosing a printer, keep the following recommended specifications in mind.
-While other printers may work, these spececifications are a good starting point:
+While other printers may work, these specifications are a good starting point:

 - **Layer Height:** Minimum 0.2mm
 - **Material:** PLA+, ABS, PETG, or other durable plastics